catalyst-cloud/catalystcloud-docs/source/first-instance/quickstart.rst

 resources on your project.
 You can find a guide :ref:`here<command-line-interface>`  on how to source an openRC file.

-Once this is done, you can follow the steps found in the guides below, to create your instance.
+Once this is done, you can follow any of the guides below, to create your instance.

 .. _using-a-bash-script: